 - Interfered or tampered with an airport

 - Purposely or knowingly broke, dug up, or otherwise tampered with gas, oil, or water pipes

 Disorderly Persons Criminal Mischief Offense if the offender:

 - Caused pecuniary loss of $500 or less

 A conviction for the most serious charge, third degree criminal mischief, can result in a sentence of between three and five years in state prison, as well as a $15,000 fine.
 On the other end of the spectrum, even a simple act of graffiti can net you up to six months in county jail, as well as an order to pay monetary restitution to the property owner and a requirement to perform community service that includes removal of the graffiti.

 Contact a Nutley NJ Criminal Mischief Lawyer

-Criminal mischief is a very serious assault and threat crime that carries major penalties.
+If you are facing charges for criminal mischief in Essex County, New Jersey, you can see this is a very serious “violent” crime that carries major penalties.
 That’s why it is crucial for you to have an experienced criminal defense lawyer on your side as you fight these charges.
-Call the Tormey Law Firm today at 201-654-3464 to discuss your case, or email us to schedule a free consultation at our Newark office.
+Call the Tormey Law Firm today at 201-654-3464 to discuss your criminal mischief case, or email us to schedule a free consultation at our Newark office.